 WATCH THE VIDEO

 Login to TagStation.
-Select an entity to arrive at the Songs tab for that entity.
-The Songs tab (below) is an at-a-glance view of your song library's match statuses.
+Select an entity to arrive at the Music tab for that entity.
+The Music tab (below) is an at-a-glance view of your song library's match statuses.

-At the top of the Songs tab is the Songs Overview panel, and below is the Results list.
+At the top of the Music tab is the Songs Overview panel, and below is the Results list.
 The default view shows the total songs processed by TagStation (All Songs).

 Click a status category to display the list of songs within that category in the Results list.

 - Matched : User-confirmed auto-matches and manually matched songs.

 - Auto-Matched : Songs matched to Gracenote data by TagStation.